Top tech trends for 2018

 Will 2018 be the year we finally get the hoverboards and flying cars promised to us in Back to the Future?
 Perhaps artificial intelligence will get smarter or even gain sentience, sparking Skynet-induced alarm.
 Could Pokémon Go make a comeback?

-There are many potential disruptors on the technology horizon, and the latest innovations are already starting to shape our home and working lives.
+There are many potential disruptors on the technology horizon.
+The latest innovations are already starting to shape our home and working lives.
 We look forward and speculate on the top tech trends for 2018.

 AR and the death of the smartphone